 - $10,000 in both the junior and senior years.

-- Content mentoring by mathematics faculty.
+- Content mentoring by mathematics faculty and peers.

 - Participate in professional development (teacher training activities).